Soft Skills Interview Queries

 4. Have you received negative feedback from the customer?
 What did you do?

-To get 100% prepared for the upcoming job interview, read questions to ask at the end of the interview to make a right impression.
+To get 100% prepared for the upcoming job press conference, read questions to ask at the end of the interview to make a right impression.

 Examples of 5 soft skills questions with answers